MahabubRony16/Tool-Review_Checklist/README.md

 # Review-Checklist

-- It generates report in pdf format
+- Generates report in pdf format
+- All the validations are applied
+- Has two theme - White/Black